csparker/deep_qmri/Hackers_Guide.md

 - Specify the forward model and code this into the network.
-	- The diffusion kurtosis is a good choice because it is even more reliant on low SNR images.
+	- The diffusion kurtosis model (see Resource section!) is a good choice because it is even more reliant on low SNR images.

 - Re-train the network using simulated data and evaluate parameter estimation performance
 	- Make sure the acquisition settings are suitable for the model.
+	- Use an appropriate range of parameter values.

 - Assess parameter estimation performance on real data
 	- Is the benefit greater for this DWI model than the IVIM model?